ozil111/Compare-File-Tool/README.md

 - `--json-compare-mode`: Specify JSON comparison mode (`exact` or `key-based`).
 - `--json-key-field`: Specify key fields for key-based JSON comparison (comma-separated for multiple keys).
 - `--verbose`: Enable detailed logs.
+- `--similarity`: (Binary files only) Compute and display the similarity index even if the files are not completely identical.
+- `--num-threads`: Specify the number of threads for parallel processing (default is 4).

 ## File Types Supported